-So, yes, it is true that God is still on the throne ... and, yes, He will have the last word ... and, yes, ultimate victory is assured for Him and for His people.
+Yes, we all rejoice to know that God is still on the throne ... and that, yes, He will have the last word ... and that, yes, ultimate victory is assured for Him and for His people.
 These things we know.

 But, let's not fool ourselves.
 Satan hasn't shut up shop.
 And in our day he is proving a very real and powerful foe.